MicrosoftDocs/dynamics-365-project-operations/articles/psa/set-up-pricing-dimensions.md

   - ProjectOperations
 ---

-# Set up custom fields as pricing dimensions
+# Setting up custom fields as pricing dimensions

 Before you begin, this topic assumes that you have completed the procedures in the topics, [Create custom fields and entities](create-custom-fields-entities.md) and [Add custom fields to price setup and transactional entities](field-references.md).
 If you haven't completed those procedures, go back and complete them and then return to this topic.